But, like many things in business, the 4 Ps of marketing evolved over time and it makes sense to rethink this staple concept in a new era.

 Consumers have needs.
 Meet those needs and much of the marketing task is done for you.
 Fail to provide solutions to unmet needs and no amount of marketing will make you successful.

-Understanding consumers is one part of the product process.
-Understanding competition is the other part of the product process.
+Understanding consumers is one part of the product development and marketing processes.
+Understanding competition is the other part of the product development and marketing processes.

 So often when I attend product pitches, I’m hearing about new products developed by eager entrepreneurs to take on the big boys — GrubHub, Uber, etc. Recognize, it’s VERY hard to overcome the brand equity earned by these major players over years of advertising and positive customer experiences.
 Even companies with some mixed customer responses are hard to battle simply because of their brand recognition.